geotrev/airleventy/README.md

 ## Netlify

-First, enable your Eleventy Skeleton repo on Netlify's interface.
+First, enable your airleventy fork on Netlify's interface.

 When prompted, clear the `build` and `publish` fields (that's what your `netlify.toml` is for).
 Then set your deploy branch (e.g., `main`).